JKWA/funx/FORMATTER_EXPORT.md

 - `desc/1` - Descending order for a projection
 - `desc/2` - Descending order with options (e.g., `default:`)

+### Eq DSL

+The following Eq DSL functions are configured to format without parentheses:

+- `on/1` - Compare on a projection
+- `on/2` - Compare on a projection with options
+- `not_on/1` - Exclude a projection from comparison
+- `not_on/2` - Exclude a projection from comparison with options
+- `any/1` - Match any of the given comparisons (shared with Predicate DSL)
+- `all/1` - Match all of the given comparisons (shared with Predicate DSL)

+### Predicate DSL

+The following Predicate DSL functions are configured to format without parentheses:

+- `pred/1` - DSL entry point for defining predicates
+- `check/2` - Project and test a value (e.g., `check :field, predicate`)
+- `negate/1` - Negate a predicate or block
+- `negate_all/1` - Negate an AND block (applies De Morgan's Laws)
+- `negate_any/1` - Negate an OR block (applies De Morgan's Laws)
+- `any/1` - OR logic - at least one predicate must pass (shared with Eq DSL)
+- `all/1` - AND logic - all predicates must pass (shared with Eq DSL)

 ## Usage in Dependent Projects

 ### Step 1: Add to Dependencies